Greece Moments Greece Moments

 The ferry port of Rafina in the east of Athens

-From Germany (or A, CH) you can take a direct flight to Athens (Book on Skyscanner*) or to Mykonos.
-From Athens airport it is to the ferry port Rafina east of Athens only 30 min by taxi.
+From many countries in Europe you can take a direct flight to Athens (Book on Skyscanner*) or to Mykonos.
+From Athens airport, the ferry port of Rafina, east of Athens, is only 30 minutes away by taxi.
 From Mykonos, the fast catamaran takes about 1.5 hours to reach Andros.

 andros faehre golden star ferries kykladen